JonathanAWhite/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.rst

 Object Tracking
 ==================

 Now we know how to convert BGR image to HSV, we can use this to extract a colored object.
-In HSV, it is more easier to represent a color than RGB color-space.
+In HSV, it is easier to represent a color than RGB color-space.
 In our application, we will try to extract a blue colored object.
 So here is the method:

     * Take each frame of the video
     * Convert from BGR to HSV color-space